When I was diagnosed with thyroid disease, I discovered that my local doctors knew nothing about it. This is what I learned on my own.

 I couldn't have been more wrong.
 I discovered that suffering from an overactive thyroid was hell.
 Not only that, but the side effects of the medication, along with the way the thyroid can swing so easily from overactive to underactive, were even worse.

-Take it from me, being diagnosed with a thyroid problem is not easy.
+Take it from me, being diagnosed and living with a thyroid problem is not easy.
 In fact, it can take over a year to get your body balanced and back to normal again—and even then, it is something you must keep your eye on every day.

 Common Symptoms of a Thyroid Problem